tikv/sig-transaction/doc/tikv/transaction-handling-newbie-perspective.md

 And then it is the key point: [`resolve_lock_with_retry`](https://github.com/tikv/client-rust/blob/07194c4c436e393358986b84daa2ad1e41b4886c/src/transaction/lock.rs#L74), this function will construct a  `ResolveLockRequest`, and send it to TiKV to execute.

-Let's turn to TiKV's source code, according to whether the `key` on the request is empty, `ResolveLockRequest` will be casted into `ResolveLockReadPhase` + `ResolveLock` or `ResolveLockLite`.
+Let's turn to TiKV's source code, according to whether the `key` on the request is empty, `ResolveLockRequest` will be converted into `ResolveLockReadPhase` + `ResolveLock` or `ResolveLockLite`.
 The difference between those two is that `ResolveLockLite` will only handle the locks `Request` ask for resolve, while `ResolveLock` will resolve locks in a whole region.

 The handling of `ResolveLock` has 2 parts: the read phase is [here](https://github.com/tikv/tikv/blob/bf716a111fde9fe8da56f8bd840c53d80c395525/src/storage/txn/process.rs#L122), which is resposible for read out the locks and construct the write phase command, and the write phase is [here](https://github.com/TiKV/TiKV/blob/82d180d120e115e69512ea7f944e93e6dc5022a0/src/storage/txn/process.rs#L775), which is responsible for the release work.